Hetty Feather - take a sneaky peek

 Preview by Lizzie Guilfoyle

-THE WORLD premiere production of Jacqueline Wilson’s Hetty Feather opens at the Rose Theatre Kingston on Saturday, April 5, 2014, prior to a UK and international tour.
+Previously Posted: The world premiere production of Jacqueline Wilson’s Hetty Feather opens at the Rose Theatre Kingston on Saturday, April 5, 2014, prior to a UK and international tour.

 Hetty Feather has been adapted for the stage by award-winning script writer Emma Reeves and is directed by Olivier Award nominated Sally Cookson.